 “an excellent violinist who has very Good command of his instrument, but beyond that - possesses an uncommon affinity with style, Harmony, counterpoint and general musicianship, Which in many years of teaching I have never seen in someone so young.”

-Adi is a been a recipient from the America-Israel Cultural Foundation since 2019-2025.
+Adi has been a recipient from the America-Israel Cultural Foundation since 2019-2025.
 He has won a number of competitions, including scholarships from the America-Israel Cultural Foundation (with distinction), the Israel Philharmonic Orchestra Scholarship after Dalia Maroz, the Israeli Conservatory of Music Competition, the Leah Porat-Gur Prize Competition and the Sarney Foundation Competition.
 Adi has been a Ronen Foundation recipient since 2021, and has also been an active participant in the Musethica Chamber Music Program since 2022.

 Born in Be'er Sheva, Israel 2002.
 Adi began studying violin and composition at the age of 5 at the Conservatory of Music in Be'er Sheva with the support of the Edna & Albert Sarney scholarship award.
 After graduating from the Israeli Conservatory of Music in Tel Aviv and starting his studies with Prof. Hagai Shaham at the Buchmann - Mehta School of Music at Tel Aviv University, he's currently finishing his violin performance degree in the class of Dr. Guy Figer.
 As well as studying Baroque Violin with Prof. Kati Debretzeni.